Successful deployment of UPSat, the first open source satellite

 More info about UPSat and its current status can be found in https://upsat.gr and on latest observations by SatNOGS Network https://network.satnogs.org

-2 responses on “Successful deployment of UPSat, the first open source satellite
+2 responses to “Successful deployment of UPSat, the first open source satellite”

 Leave a Reply